mivelikikh/what_makes_us_happy/README.md

 In this project [`2016_world_metrics.csv`](https://www.kaggle.com/code/dariasvasileva/merging-world-metrics-sets/output) (37.3 KB) dataset is used.

+To see the full project please refer to the notebook [`full_project.ipynb`](https://github.com/mivelikikh/what_makes_us_happy/blob/main/full_project.ipynb).

+To watch the video of us explaining the most important parts of the project please refer to this [link]().

 ## Exploratory Data Analysis

 We began by examining the dataset to understand its characteristics.
 Our dataset `world_metrics` contains information on health and life expectancy data as well as on ecological footprint, human freedom scores, and happiness scores for 137 countries in 2016.
 Overall, it includes 30 features, out of which one is the “country name”, another the “happiness score” (our target variable) and the remaining 28, the predictors.